William Henry Duncan: The Liverpool Sanitary Act 1846

-The Sanitary Act was promoted by the local authority, not central government; it led the way and influenced the drafting of the Public Health Act 1848.
+The Liverpool Sanitary Act 1846 was promoted by the local authority, not central government; it led the way and influenced the drafting of the Public Health Act 1848 (11 & 12 Vict. c.
+63).

-This Act created a sanitary code and established that Public Health Service was an essential activity of local government.
+This act created a sanitary code and established that public health was an essential activity of local government.

 Appointment as Medical Officer for Health

-Duncan was appointed Medical Officer of Health on 1 January 1847 and he was the first person to hold the post in the both the city and the country.
+Duncan was appointed Medical Officer of Health on 1 January 1847 and he was the first person to hold the post in both the city and the country.

 When appointed as Medical Officer of Health there was no precedent for the role and no resources for him to make use of.
 He had to organise a Public Health Department from scratch and lay down rules of administration and procedure, train staff and fit himself and activities into the framework of the Town Council organization.

 Originally employed as Medical Officer of Health on a part time basis on a salary of £300 a year, in 1848 the post was made full time with a salary of £750.
 By comparison the town clerk was paid £2000 and the Inspector of Nuisances £170.